Adverbial Clauses ESL Worksheets, Games & Activities

 Understanding Adverbial Clauses

-An adverbial clause is a dependent clause that modifies the main verb in a sentence, expressing a relationship such as time, reason, condition, or contrast.
-It always begins with a subordinating conjunction like 'after', 'because', 'if', or 'although', and when it opens the sentence, it needs a comma, as in 'After I finish my homework, I will watch TV.'
+An adverbial clause is a dependent clause that modifies the main clause in a sentence, expressing a relationship such as time, reason, condition, or contrast, and it always begins with a subordinating conjunction like 'after', 'because', 'if', or 'although'.
+When the clause opens the sentence, it needs a comma, as in 'After I finish my homework, I will watch TV.'
 Students who use the wrong subordinating conjunction, or who drop the comma when the clause comes first, produce sentences that feel logically broken and harder for any reader to follow.

 This page covers adverbial clauses at B1 and B2 levels, with six activities ranging from grammar worksheets and group board games to a pair sentence-matching race, including one activity available as a free download.